Moreholidays January National Take the Stairs Day

 History and Origin of National Bagel Day

-Our research did not find the creator of this day or any detailed history of its creation.
-Interestingly, while Thomas Bagels led the effort to change the date, they do not claim to create this day.
+Despite our extensive research efforts, we have not yet found the creator of this day or any detailed history of its creation.
+Interestingly, while Thomas Bagels led the effort to change the date, they do not claim to have created this day.
 It has been celebrated since the early 2000s.

 More January 15 Holidays